 Some people may attempt to use intimidation when they sexually harass someone else.
 If your employer or supervisor tells you that you would be fired for reporting sexual harassment, know that you have rights that protect you from retaliation.

 California law protects you if your supervisor threatens you with retaliation or if your employer fires you for reporting wrongdoing.
 In fact, if you are the victim of retaliation, you can work with a lawyer to safeguard your rights and hold the harasser accountable for their actions.

 You should never be afraid to report sexual harassment.
 When you report harassment, you can help yourself in your current situation.
 Even more, you can help prevent others from experiencing the same actions and same concerns.

-Our Irvine sexual harassment attorneys at Aegis Law Firm stay prepared to help you through the most complex matters to protect your rights as an employee.
+Our Orange County sexual harassment attorneys at Aegis Law Firm stay prepared to help you through the most complex matters to protect your rights as an employee.
 Trust that we will be your voice and partners from start to finish, working to obtain the justice you deserve.